How to check for leaks

 • a hissing or knocking noise near your internal stop tap.

-If you have a meter
+Checking for leaks if you have a water meter

 Step 1